Easy Beginners' Course

 For as fun as hole 7 was, the rest of the course, even with some tough putts, was fairly bland and forgettable.

 Other Thoughts: I wish this course was not private.
 I've heard the security officers are pretty aggressive about kicking people out.
 Though this isn't by any means a destination course, it is the only course available within about a 15-20 minute drive and it would be nice for people in the area to be able to drop by after work.
-I can definitely understand the schools reluctance though given their reportedly tough alcohol policies and problems with insuring outside athletes on their campus.
+I can definitely understand the school's reluctance though given their reportedly tough alcohol policies, etc.

-It is definitely not worth trying to sneak on this course if you are not a member of the CSU community, but if you do have access or have a friend that does, it is worth the occasional visit.
+It is definitely not worth trying to sneak on this course if you are not a member of the CSU community, but if you do have access or have a friend that does and is willing to bring you as a guest, it is worth the occasional visit.

 3 Helpful / 2 Not

 Cons: Out of the nine holes, only 6 are playable (missing hole #1 & 9 due to construction and hole #2 due to lack of a basket).
 First time I played I managed to go an entire round (all 6 holes) but the second time I got asked to leave after my second throw by the security guard lady.
 Most holes were missing the signs as well.

 Other Thoughts: Summary: Don't bother wasting your time trying to sneak onto this course.
 There are much better courses in the area.

 3 of 5 people found this review helpful.

 Not a bad course